-Develop a Social Customer Service Strategy
+Develop a Social Media Strategy

-A social media strategy is the game plan for your organization's digital communications.
-It outlines how your organization will use channels like email, Facebook, and LinkedIn to foster the relationships necessary to transform business goals into reality.
+A social media strategy is the game plan for your organisation's digital communications.
+It outlines how your organisation will use channels like email, Facebook, and LinkedIn to foster the relationships necessary to transform business goals into reality.

-Once you've identified how you'll use your communication channels, crafting a plan to help steer, increase, or improve the broader conversation is crucial to your overall social customer service strategy.
+Once you've identified how you'll use your communication channels, crafting a content marketing plan to help steer, increase, or improve the broader conversation is crucial to your overall social media strategy.
 Whether a video, blog post, or status update, content is the engine of the social web: it's what gives brands something to talk about with their communities above and beyond customer complaints, compliments, or questions.
 Welcome to content marketing, where the big idea is this: if you produce and share fantastically useful content, your community will be more likely to become customers, remain customers, and send you more customers.

-A good social customer service strategy supports the overarching plan by addressing the following:
+A good social media strategy supports the overarching marketing plan by addressing the following: